-- 1. Has regard to national policies and guidance from Secretary of State it is appropriate to make the neighbourhood plan; - 2.
-Contributes to the achievement of sustainable development; - 3.
-Is in general conformity with the strategic policies in the development plan for the area or any part of that area; - 4.
-Does not breach, and is otherwise compatible with, European Union (EU) obligations; and - 5.
+- 1. Has regard to national policy and guidance from Secretary of State; - 2.
+Contributes to sustainable development; - 3.
+Is in general conformity with the strategic policy of the development plan for the area or any part of that area; - 4.
+Does not breach or is otherwise compatible with EU obligations this includes the Strategic Environmental Assessment Directive of 2001/42/EC and compatibility with Convention rights, within the meaning of the Human Rights Act 1998; and - 5.
 The making of the Neighbourhood Plan is not likely to have a significant effect on a European site (as defined in the Conservation of Habitats and Species Regulations 2010(d) (either alone or in combination with other plans or projects).